NunexGT/classybot/README.md

 A bot to greet your teachers in Google Classroom without having to wake up early.

 <h1>Introduction:</h1>
 Imagine the scenario where your area were affected by COVID lockdown and now you are at home and the governament decided to adapt your school to an online environemt.
-To make sure that during the class time you´re really wake up and stand by your computer, your teacher decides that you must greet them with a "Good Morning" or a "Good Afternoon", but that is just stupid or you just want to sleep, so here is the solution.
+To make sure that during the class time you´re really wake up and stand by your computer, your teacher decides that you must greet them on Google Classroom, but that is just stupid or you just want to sleep, so here is the solution.
 <br>
 <p>Introducing the <b>ClassyBot</b></p>